 In July 2022, we received IND clearance for PRT3645, a brain and tissue penetrant molecule that potently targets CDK4/6 with a biased selectivity for CDK4.
-A Phase 1 clinical trial has been initiated for PRT3645 in biomarker enriched patients with select tumor types including sarcomas, mesothelioma, gliomas, head and neck cancers and non-small cell lung cancer, in addition to breast cancer with or without brain metastases.
-The Company expects to provide an update on a dose escalation phase of PRT3645 by the end of 2023.
+A Phase 1 multi-dose escalation clinical trial of PRT3645 is underway and we expect to reach a biologically active dose confirmation in Q4 2023.
+Potential indications for PRT3645 in combination with other therapies, in addition to breast cancer with or without brain metastases, include endometrial, sarcomas, glioblastomas, non-small cell lung cancer, head and neck cancers.

+We intend to provide a program update by year end and present initial results at a future scientific meeting.